 Rounding the corner from Bechers Bay, Skunk Point is a sprawling white sand beach backed by dunes, which serve as seasonal breeding, foraging, and nesting grounds for snowy plovers.
 Snowy plovers lay camouflaged eggs on the back dunes at Skunk Point, where they can be easily crushed by beachgoers.
 To protect snowy plover nests, this area is closed for part of the year.
 From Skunk Point, the predominantly sandy shoreline continues south, where harbor seals haul out on shore.
 At the southern end of Skunk Point SMR, just north of East Point, is Abalone Rocks Marsh, the second largest wetland on the northern islands.
 The only lagoon in the northern Channel Islands, this brackish marsh is an important resting and feeding stop for migratory birds, while resident waterfowl nest in the shallow waters.

 Offshore, eelgrass beds line the sandy sections of the seafloor at Skunk Point SMR.
 Snails, sea stars, clams, and rock crabs seek protection in eelgrass beds, while pipefish, señoritas, and perch move among long, swaying shoots.
 Interspersing the sand patches, scattered, shallow rocky reefs provide refuge for sea urchins, sea stars, anemones, coralline algae, and California mussels.
 The rocky intertidal transitions to kelp forest, where giant kelp is the dominant species.
-Kelp bass, lingcod, cabezon, sea cucumbers, and scallops use the cover of the understory kelp branches and rocky substrate to forage and hide.
+Kelp bass, lingcod, cabezon, sea cucumbers, and scallops use the cover of the understory kelp fronds and rocky substrate to forage and hide.

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 Traditionally home to the Chumash, there was an almost continuous history of Native American occupation on Santa Rosa Island from between 10,000 and 200 years ago.
 The potentially oldest human remains in North and South America were found on Santa Rosa Island near Arlington Springs in 1959.
 Using modern carbon dating of a fragment of bone, these remains were later dated to 13,000 years ago.
 Eight historic Native American village sites have been discovered on the island.